jarrodmillman/pose-stats/description.md

 surveys---targeted at students, teachers, and researchers---to better understand the statistics community's interest and need for a Statistical Python OSE.
-We will also organize nine workshops.
+We will also organize four workshops.

-**Workshop 1 & 2:** These meetings (targeting YAGLM & ISLP respectively) will focus on each project's current technical landscape, and identify ways of maturing the project and facilitating broader adoption.
+**Workshop 1 & 2:** These meetings (targeting `YAGLM` & `ISLP` respectively) will focus on each project's current technical landscape, and identify ways of maturing the project and facilitating broader adoption.
 Participants will include community members (users and developers), experts in generalized linear models and/or statistical learning, as well as teachers.
  This discussion will also identify potential new users and contributors.